 Your skillful use of textual evidence in a literary analysis, including direct quotes, specific details, and others, will both support and illustrate your ideas.
 Its effective and correct use is important to earning better marks, so you need to use your textual evidence in a literary analysis only when it’s relevant to your chosen topic.

 These effective tips can help you create the best outline.
 What if you keep struggling with your analysis?
-The good news is that you can easily get our effective online assistance from a team of competent, reliable, and skillful writers.
+The good news is that you can easily get our effective online assistance from a team of competent, reliable, and skillful writers or use EssayToolBox Writing Software.
 They’re ready to help you with your analysis 24 hours per day.